-By Soulskill from Slashdot's end-of-a-silent-era department
+By timothy from Slashdot's who-will-watch-the-foremen? department

 An anonymous reader writes with this story from the New York Times, excerpting "After three years of planning, an immigrant rights group in Jackson Heights is set to start a smartphone app for day laborers, a new digital tool with many uses: Workers will be able to rate employers (think Yelp or Uber), log their hours and wages, take pictures of job sites and help identify, down to the color and make of a car, employers with a history of withholding wages.
 They will also be able to send instant alerts to other workers.
 The advocacy group will safeguard the information and work with lawyers to negotiate payment."

 Adds the submitter: "Although I completely support the app, personally, I see this encountering some significant legal challenges.
 Hope they've lawyered up."
 Though the use case is different, this is similar in spirit to "cop watch" apps, like Cell411 and the ACLU's Mobile Justice.
 (And of course there's Periscope.)Read Replies (0)

 An anonymous reader writes: Ted Cruz pitches himself as an overcomer, an underdog, an outsider who beats the odds.
 While the Republic candidate has won four states in this nomination race so far, a neurologist says he still faces a big obstacle with voters: his own face.
 In an interview with Quartz, George Washington University's Richard E. Cytowic said the unusual movements of Cruz's face may make him seem less sincere to the human brain than other candidates.
 "The normal way a face moves is what's called the Duchenne smile, named after the 19th century French neurologist.
 So the mouth goes up, the eyes narrow and the eyes crinkle at the outside, forming crows feet," said Cytowic, a professor of neurology.